 To quote from a document describing IU's cyberinfrastructure

 "The cyberinfrastructure at Indiana University is among the best at any university in the world.
 Its supercomputers, data storage systems, visualization environments, and access to high performance research networks are intended to help you, the researcher, achieve breakthroughs in your scholarship by making possible new calculations, analyses, and visualizations of massive amounts of data."

 In addition to the computational resources described here, we are also assembling a series of tutorials that use these programs.
 They are intended to be a way to gain hands-on experience with some of this image processing software.

 We are also attempting to make it as simple as possible for users to access these computational resources.
-Towards this end, we have created a series of GUI's that will launch certain types of image processing jobs to the queue manager on Quarry.
+Towards this end, we have created a series of GUI's that will launch certain types of image processing jobs to the queue manager on Karst.
 This is all described elsewhere.

 Please send suggestions for additional software and any questions about things described on this page to the David Morgan.

 Note: Users may also want to have these image processing programs running on computers in their labs (and visualization tools available on personal laptops).
 Please contact David about the details involved in purchasing an appropriate computer if necessary, setting up programs so they are as compatible as possible with the software on the clusters. etc.